 Identifying personal characteristics and values of a candidate can be challenging.
 Sometimes the first chance of meeting them will be at the interview stage and because understanding someone’s personality from a CV is difficult, it is likely that you may have already turned away ideal candidates that could fit your business better than those with experience.

-Research has shown that including psychometric testing in your recruitment process will increase your chance of employing candidates suited to your organisation, who will not only thrive, but will also remain with you over the long-term.
-Research by Network HR Executive Search state 78% of respondents who use psychometric tests agree they are a “powerful tool” for hiring.
+Research has shown that including personality profiling tests in your recruitment process will increase your chance of employing candidates suited to your organisation, who will not only thrive, but will also remain with you over the long-term.

-Skillsarena offer psychometric testing as a tool in the recruitment process with the aim of helping you to look beyond candidate experience to see their personality and work potential and be confident in hiring for personality.
+Skillsarena offer personality profiling as a tool in the recruitment process with the aim of helping you to look beyond candidate experience to see their personality and work potential and be confident in hiring for personality.